sloria/sepal/README.md

 ## Installation ##

 - Install prerequisites
-- cd to sqk directory
+- cd to sepal directory
 - Edit compiled.txt to choose your database adapter.
 - If windows: install all the exe's in requirements/win64/*
 - `$ pip install -r requirements/dev.txt`
-- `$ cp sqk/settings/local-dist.py sqk/settings/local.py` (so that local.py won't be added
+- `$ cp sepal/settings/local-dist.py sepal/settings/local.py` (so that local.py won't be added
   to your source control)
 - Edit local.py with your local database settings.
 - `$ ./manage.py syncdb`